VP2 A96 Thomastown Panorama

 For more information on what a landscape and visual impact assessment is, visit the NatureScot website.

-How will the impacts on local wildlife be mitigated?
+How will the impact on local wildlife be mitigated?

 The Scottish Government outlines within National Planning Framework 4 (NPF4) that all development proposals should not only mitigate the impacts on biodiversity, but they should contribute to the enhancement and restoration of biodiversity, including improvements to existing habitats and the connections between them.